Viral load and infectivity

 You can assess the risk of HIV transmission using a tool on the Terrence Higgins Trust.

-It is important to get and take the PEP as soon as possible after possible exposure to HIV - ideally within 24 hours, and certainly within at most 72 hours.
+It is important to obtain and take PEP as soon as possible after possible exposure to HIV - ideally within 24 hours, and certainly within a maximum of 72 hours.

 DISK AIDS ME INFORMES AND I TRUST PEP TAKEN CORRECTLY PREVENTS SOROCONVERSION